 Working with Social Workers

 A referral 5 years earlier to children’s services reported domestic violence in the home where there were 4 young children.
 The mother was under the influence of illegal substances and had hit the father with a bottle in the head causing a cut.
-At the time the father reported being a victim of domestic violence but later retracted the allegation.
+The father reported being a victim of domestic violence but later retracted the allegation.
 There was no further action from Children’s Services.

 2019 – A referral to children’s services regarding the mother picking up the children from school appearing disorientated.

-The father was reluctant at first to meet the social worker on his own and did not do so until after the children were subject to child protection plans.
+Initially the father was reluctant to meet the social worker until the children were subject to child protection plans.
 During the meeting, the social worker used specific interview techniques to elicit information from the father.
 He confirmed that he was a victim of domestic abuse but was too worried about not being believed.

 The children were subject to Child Protection (CP) plans, and within the first 3 months, a member of Mayday’s team was commissioned to provide discreet 1 to 1 support over 6 sessions in which he revealed a volatile 10-year relationship.
 The father explained his experiences which our worker identified as Gaslighting.
 She explained he was experiencing cognitive dissonance and how this was impacting on his ability to safeguard himself and his children.